calbasantana/pi5-nas/README.md

 The default username is admin and default password is openmediavault.
 You should change your password after logging in.
 You should also update your system.

+Then, go tStorage
-Then, go to Services -> SMB/CIFS and select Enabled.
+Then, go to Services -> SMB/CIFS -> Settings and select Enabled for the Workgroup and below Home directories.

 # Tips